wp-plugins/affiliate/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Checking if the required Multibyte String PHP extension is enabled.
+* Translation template added.

 = 1.1.0 =
 * Improved the keyword replacement algorithm, using a parser to make correct replacements.
 * Added excerpt filter.